AIA Engineering Limited

-The Company has a proper and adequate system of Internal Controlcommensurate with its size and the nature of its operations to ensure that all assets aresafeguarded and protected against loss from un-authorized use or disposition and thosetransactions are authorized recorded and reported correctly.
+The Company has a proper and adequate system of Internal Controlcommensurate with its size and the nature of its operations to ensure that all assets aresafeguarded and protected against loss from unauthorized use or disposition and thosetransactions are authorized recorded and reported correctly.
 The Company has successfullymigrated to the SAP-ERP system which has also helped in further strengthening the InternalControl System.
 Again during the Fiscal Year

 The Board of Directors at the recommendations of the Audit Committeeappointed M/s.
 Shah & Shah Chartered Accountants as Internal Auditors of the CompanyM/s.
 NRCA & Associates Chartered Accountants as Internal Auditors for Nagpur Unit andRajesh Dudhara & Co.
 Chartered Accountants as Internal Auditors for Trichy

 Unit of the Company for the Financial Year 2017-18.
 Internal Auditorsmonitor and evaluate the efficacy and adequacy of Internal Control System in the Companyits compliance with operating systems accounting procedures policies at all locations ofthe Company.

 Related Party Transactions:

 All the Related Party Transactions entered into during the financialyear were on an Arm's Length basis and in the Ordinary Course of Business.
 There areno materially made by the significant

 Prior Omnibus approval of the Audit Committee is obtained on yearlybasis for the transactions which are of a foreseen and repetitive nature.
-The transactionsentered into pursuant to the omnibus approval so granted are placed before the AuditCommittee and the Board of Directors for their approval on quarterly basis.
+The transactionsentered into pursuant to the omnibus approval so granted were placed before the AuditCommittee and the Board of Directors for their approval on quarterly basis.
 The details ofRelated Party Transactions entered by the Company are disclosed in Form AOC-2 as per

 The Policy on Related Party Transactions as approved by the Board ofDirectors is uploaded on the website of the Company viz http://www.aiaengineering.pdf/POLICYONRELATEDPARTYTRANSACTIONS.pdf

 CRISIL has reaffirmed both the Long Term and Short

-Dun & Bradstreet Information India Private Limited (D & B) hasevaluated the Company during October 2016 and reassigned a Dun Bradstreet Rating of 5A1which indicates that overall status of the Company is "Strong".
+Dun & Bradstreet Information India Private Limited (D & B) hasevaluated the Company during October 2016 and reassigned a Dun Bradstreet Rating of 5A1which indicates that overall status of the Company is Strong.

 5. HUMAN RESOURCE:

-& Technical training programmes and motivational seminars areregularly organized to keep employees motivated andinvolved.
-The employees are also encouraged to participate in sporting events inside andoutside the Company to foster teamspirit.
-As a result of all these initiatives we areable to sustain and strengthenemployees bond with the Company which has resulted invery low attrition rates for many years.
+& Technical training programmes and motivational seminars areregularly organized to enhance technical competencies and keep employees motivated andinvolved.
+The employees are also encouraged to participate in sporting events inside andoutside the Company to foster team spirit.
+As a result of all these initiatives we areable to sustain and strengthen employees' bond with the Company which has resulted invery low attrition rates for many years.

 6. MATERIAL CHANGES TRANSACTIONS AND

 7. BUSINESS PROSPECTS:

 In as much as the cement segment is concerned the near term prospectscontinue to remain flat although in India it seems that the average capacity utilizationlevels of cement companies have started to go up.
 It is also expected that with thegovernment taking lot of initiatives on the infrastructure segment more particularly theroad construction and port infrastructure it might provide much needed stimulus to theoverall construction and industrial segments and it is hoped that from the current fiscalyear onwards the positive impact of this stimulus should start coming in.
 As and whenIndia's cement production will go up your company will be an immediate beneficiary interms of incremental production going to service the additional requirement.
 On the globalfront while most of the key markets like North America Latin America Western andEastern Europe Africa etc. continue to remain sluggish there are certain specificmarkets in Asia Africa and South America which continue to add capacity or haveincreased capacity utilization.
 In China the Company currently maintains a limitedpresence by marketing specific products.
-On the whole in near term your companycontinues to believe that the overall production and sales will remain flat in thissegment.
+On the whole in near term your Companycontinues to believe that the overall production and sales will remain flat in thissegment.

-In the Utility sector (thermal power plants) which is more prominentin the domestic market your Company continues to enjoy a niche position.
+In the Utility sector (Thermal Power Plants) which is more prominentin the domestic market your Company continues to enjoy a niche position.
 The Company willstrive to maintain a steady growth rate in this particular segment matching with the rateat which the sector grows.